g-ro/email-excelerator/README.md

 # Email-Excelerator
 ### A Microsoft Excel based bulk email generator and sender

-This excel based bulk email generator comes handy when you wish to generate and send an personalized email with attachments to a bunch of people.
+This excel based bulk email generator comes handy when you wish to generate and send bulk personalized emails with attachments.

 However,
 * Microsoft Office Mail Merge is insufficient as it doesn't help with attachments
 * You don't have any computer programming experience